foxiepaws/goattrk2/readme.txt

 HardSID playback mode:
 High stability mode to avoid interruptions caused by other applications/poor drivers/weaker CPU.
 GUI display is less accurate in this mode.
-Set the /U parameter to zero to achieve the maximum stability (less accurate GUI).
+Set the -U parameter to zero to achieve the maximum stability (less accurate GUI).

 2.3 Keyboard commands